St Peter's Catholic Academy

 St Peter's is committed to the safeguarding and welfare of children and young people and expects all its employees to share this commitment.

 All staff are DBS (Disclosure and Barring Service) checked and regularly updated with safeguarding training.
-The school policies include child protection, anti-bullying and special educational needs.
+The school policies include child protection, anti-bullying and inclusion.
 Key person and the class teacher are responsible for ensuring that your child is safe and secure both emotionally and physically.
 A number of staff members are trained in first aid and all staff are trained in inhaler and epi-pen administration.
 All medication is stored in a secure place.
 A record book is kept of all medication held and dosage; time of administration is recorded and witnessed by another member of staff.

 You MAY NOT use photographic devices unless all other parents and carers have given their written consent.
 All disclosure made by a child is treated in line with our child protection policy in line with Stoke on Trent Children and Young Peoples Safeguarding Board.
 Allergy and dietary requirements are displayed to inform all staff.